A note on $\mu$-stabilizers in ACVF: mu -types in ACVF

-The above facts tells us that $\Stab^\mu(p)$ is a type-definable subgroup.
-Unlike the o-minimal or ACF counterpart, ACVF does not have descending chain condition for definable groups.
-Hence it is does not follow automatically that $\Stab^\mu(p)$ is definable, even for definable types $p$ as in the other settings.
-However, later in the article, we will see this is indeed the case for certain $p$.
+The above facts show that $\Stab^\mu(p)$ is a type-definable subgroup by~\cite[Proposition 2.13]{Ser}.
+Unlike the o-minimal or algebraic counterpart, ACVF does not have descending chain condition for definable groups.
+Hence, a priori, it is not clear if $\Stab^\mu(p)$ is definable, even for definable types $p$.